 The last thing you want is a product that will be breaking down every now and then for no good reason.
 Paying extra attention to the materials used in making the grill matters a lot.

-There are of course many different materials used in grills.
+There are of course many different materials used in grills and even smokers.
 However, choosing iron or steel-based designs is highly recommended.

 The Pit Boss 700S is constructed from steel and this simply ensures you get long-lasting service.